Harry Markowitz’s Modern Portfolio Theory: The Efficient Frontier

 As asset classes go down, correlations tend to increase.
 Historically, asset classes shift proportionally to their betas.
 The beta measures how risky an individual security is in relation to the overall stock market.
 Consider an asset with a beta value of 1.
 In the event of a market decline, any stock that has a beta value greater than 1 stands to lose more money than a stock with a beta value less than 1.

 So how did this play out in the Great Recession of 2008?
-According to Markowitz, investors that limited risk during the recession kept a percentage of their portfolios in lower-risk U.S. Treasure bonds; these investments were top performers, while stocks and corporate bonds took a dive.
+According to Markowitz, investors that limited risk during the recession kept a percentage of their portfolios in lower-risk U.S. Treasury bonds; these investments were top performers, while stocks and corporate bonds took a dive.

 Using MPT for Retirement Investing

-An estimated $7 trillion in institutional assets are invested under the tenets laid out by MPT.
+Trillions of dollars in institutional assets are invested under the tenets laid out by MPT.
 This financial tool permits a financial or retirement advisor to create a client’s optimal portfolio by balancing risk and return.

 Once you’ve informed your adviser about the level of risk you’re comfortable with, he or she can construct a portfolio using MPT that maximizes the expected return for the defined risk.